eduvpn/documentation/PORT_SHARING.md

 ## VPN

-We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts` to announce to VPN clients that we want them to use `udp/443` and `tcp/443` and not any of the normal OpenVPN
+We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts`, i.e. the ports exposed to the VPN client, to announce to VPN clients that we want them to use `udp/443` and `tcp/443` and not any of the normal OpenVPN ports:
-ports:

     'vpnProtoPorts' => [
-        'udp/443',
+        'udp/443',  // HTTP/3 QUIC port
-        'tcp/1194',
+        'tcp/1194', // OpenVPN TCP port (sslh will forward tcp/443 to this
+                    // port)
     ],

     ...

     'exposedVpnProtoPorts' => [
-        'udp/443',
+        'udp/443',  // HTTP/3 QUIC port
-        'tcp/443',
+        'tcp/443',  // HTTPS port
     ],

 In `vpnProtoPorts` we make OpenVPN listen on `tcp/1194` and NOT on `tcp/443` as the sslh will listen there later and forward connections to `tcp/443` to this port internally.

+If you want to add additional ports, make sure the `vpnProtoPorts` entry contains 2, 4, 8, 16, 32 or 64 entries, e.g.:

+    'vpnProtoPorts' => [
+        'udp/53',   // DNS port
+        'tcp/80',   // HTTP port
+        'udp/443',  // HTTP/3 QUIC port
+        'tcp/1194', // OpenVPN TCP port
+    ],

 ## Web Server